-Sonu Sood evaded tax worth Rs 20 crore, says Central Board of Direct Taxes
+Actor Sonu Sood evaded tax worth Rs 20 crore, claim tax officials

 Since Wednesday, the Income Tax Department has raided 28 premises related to the actor and his associates in Mumbai, Lucknow, Kanpur, Jaipur, Delhi and Gurugram.
 It had said that a deal between Sood’s company and a Lucknow-based real estate firm was under the scanner.

-The Central Board of Direct Taxes on Saturday also found on instances where professional receipts were “camouflaged as loans” for the purpose of evasion of tax, NDTV reported.
+The Central Board of Direct Taxes on Saturday said it has found instances where professional receipts were “camouflaged as loans” for the purpose of evasion of tax, NDTV reported.

 “It has also been revealed that these bogus loans have been used for making investments and acquiring properties,” the board said.

-The evidence of bogus contracts amounted to Rs 65 crore, according to Business Standard.
+The evidence of bogus contracts amounted to Rs 65 crore, according to PTI.

 “It is seen that funds to the tune of Rs 2.1 crore have also been raised by the Charity Foundation from overseas donors on a crowdfunding platform in violation of FCRA [Foreign Contributions (Regulations) Act] regulations,” claimed the department.